talhamahmood666/bulwarkx/README.md

 **Our Motto** Escrow Without Custody.
 Commerce Without Fear.

 BulwarkX is a **non-custodial, multi-chain escrow protocol and merchant SDK** designed for crypto commerce.
 It lets buyers, sellers, and arbitrators coordinate trustlessly on-chain while funds remain in smart contracts the protocol does **not** control.

+BulwarkX now supports native ETH and ERC-20 tokens (USDT/USDC-style) across Base, Ethereum Sepolia, Polygon Amoy, BNB Testnet, Arbitrum Sepolia, and Optimism Sepolia.
+Solana and Tron scaffolds live in this repo to showcase the expansion roadmap for grants and partners.

 > Built first for the Superchain (Base & Optimism), with a roadmap to expand across EVM chains and other ecosystems.